roipeled/RoisArabicKeyboard/README.md

 Meant For People Who Want an Arabic Keyboard But Doesn't Want A Whole Layout On Their PC

-For Those Who Want, You can Type THe Equivelint Letter In the English Keyboard For The Arabic One.
+For Those Who Want, You can Type The Equivelint Letter In the English Keyboard For The Arabic One.
 (G = ل For Example), Just Like The OnScreen Keyboard In Google Translate.
 You Can See The Equivelnt Key As it Written in Green In the Keyboard.

 Built By Claude, I'm not a Developer